5starsunited/neonpanel-mcp-server/OAUTH_TOKEN_BUG_REPORT.md

 2. **RFC 2617** - HTTP Basic Authentication
    > Clients MAY use the HTTP Basic authentication scheme to authenticate with the authorization server

-3. **RFC 6749 Section 2.3.1** - Client Password
+3. **RFC 6749 Section 2.3.1** - Client Password (Most Important)
-   > Clients in possession of a client password MAY use the HTTP Basic authentication scheme
+   > The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients that were issued a client password.

+   ⚠️ **This is a MUST requirement, not optional**

 ---